Research Visa Sponsorship Jobs in California

 Which companies sponsor visas for research roles in California?

 California's largest research visa sponsors include academic medical centers and universities such as UCSF, UCLA, and Stanford, as well as private sector employers including Genentech, Apple, Qualcomm, and Lawrence Berkeley National Laboratory.
-Biotech firms concentrated in South San Francisco and San Diego, such as Illumina and Gilead Sciences, also sponsor research positions regularly through H-1B and O-1 petitions.
+Biotech firms concentrated in South San Francisco and San Diego, such as Illumina and Gilead Sciences, also sponsor research positions regularly through H-1B visa and O-1 visa petitions.

 Which visa types are most common for research roles in California?

 The H-1B is the most widely used visa for research scientists and analysts in California, as most roles require at least a bachelor's degree in a specific technical field.
 The O-1A is an alternative for researchers with demonstrated recognition, such as publications, awards, or peer review contributions.
-J-1 exchange visitor status is also common for postdoctoral researchers at California universities, though it comes with distinct conditions including potential home-residency requirements.
+J-1 visa exchange visitor status is also common for postdoctoral researchers at California universities, though it comes with distinct conditions including potential home-residency requirements.

 Which cities in California have the most research sponsorship jobs?